Ibrexafungerp

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• The duration of treatment-related treatment-emergent adverse events (TEAE), including nausea and diarrhea, was significantly longer for patients treated with ibrexafungerp compared to fluconazole/placebo.
+• The duration of treatment-emergent adverse events (TEAEs), including nausea and diarrhea, was significantly longer in patients treated with ibrexafungerp compared to those treated with fluconazole/placebo.